 We have been selling successfully on Amazon Europe for more than 5 years.
 There have been huge opportunities in Germany, France, Italy and Spain with high demand and limited supply.
 In our guide, we will show you how to sell on Amazon Europe and reap the rewards.

-If you are based in the USA then you should open a separate Amazon selling account in the UK Marketplace.
-From this single account you can then sell to over 700 million new customers in Europe.
+If you are based in the USA you will need a separate Amazon selling account in the UK Marketplace.
+From this single UK account, you can then sell to over 700 million new Amazon customers in Europe.

-Euro Flips are where you buy from a supplier in the UK and then sell on Amazon Germany, France, Italy or Spain.
-If you are an FBA seller then you simply send your products to the UK Amazon warehouse and they will take care of the rest.
+If you are a UK FBA seller then you simply send your products to the UK Amazon warehouse and Amazon will take care of the rest.
 When sourcing new products you can buy specifically for one or more EU markets or just buy a deal for the UK but still list it in Amazon Europe to get extra sales.

 2. Create your listing as you would do normally with Manage Inventory>Add Product.

 3. Send your products to the Amazon FBA warehouse in the UK.

 4. While you are waiting for the stock to get to the Amazon warehouse view the product in ‘Manage Inventory’ and click on ‘EDIT’.
 Then you can input your European pricing at the bottom of the page.
 Remember this is the price in Euros and not in Pounds Sterling.

 5. Your listings will automatically go live in all 5 countries once your stock has been processed at the warehouse.
 This normally takes from 2-14 days.

 6. You can now treat any orders just like you would UK orders except you will be paid in Euros.
 If you are keeping a record of your sales in a spreadsheet remember that you will only know the exact amount you are paid when Amazon transfers your funds.
 This happens every two weeks and it is converted to Pounds Sterling.